rpmuller/ePubs/WP1.md

 as a right, democratic self-government, absence of tribute, and freedom from a royal garrison.
-It was worth while to conciliate them, because they were rich, they could supply mercenaries, and many of them had important harbours.
+It was worth while to conciliate them, because they were rich, they could supply mercenaries, and many of them had important harbors.
 But if they took the wrong side in a civil war, they exposed themselves to sheer conquest.
 On the whole, the Seleucids, and the other dynasties which gradually grew up, dealt tolerably with them, but there were exceptions.